RaquelGoF/personalwebsite-hugo/content/project/star-fields/index.md

 ---
-title: Characterising images of dense star fields
+title: Characterising images of dense stellar fields
-summary: An example of using the in-built project page.
+summary: Modelling synthetic images simulating dense stellar fields to characterize the dependence of the measured magnitude of the stars on different observational effects.
 url_video: ""
 date: 2015-05-11T02:40:55.936Z
 external_link: ""